Why You Wake Up Sweaty After A Night Of Drinking — And How To Fix It

 The only thing worse than waking up hungover is waking up hungover and sweaty.
 Unfortunately, it’s a thing.
 Alcohol prompts your body to sweat, which is why you might wake up dripping on drenched bed sheets after hitting the booze too hard the night before.
+But why does it even happen — and is it a problem?
+We asked a few experts to explain the hangover sweats, and how to prevent them.

-Brigitte Zeitlin, RD and founder of BZ Nutrition, explains our bodies respond to alcohol with sweating for a few different reasons.
+Brigitte Zeitlin, RD and founder of BZ Nutrition, says that our bodies respond to alcohol with sweating for a few different reasons.
 “It’s affecting our nervous system, which results in throwing off our body’s ability to sense and regulate body temperature,” Zeitlin says.
 “We’re sensing that we’re hot and flushed, and we sweat because that’s the body’s natural way of cooling itself down.”

 Advertisement

-It also has to do with the heart and circulatory system, explains Jenny Beth Kroplin, RD and founder of Nutritious Love.
+The phenomenon also has to do with the heart and circulatory system, explains Jenny Beth Kroplin, RD, the founder of Nutritious Love.

 “Alcohol can speed up the heart rate, or cause heart irregularity which triggers vasodilation, a widening of blood vessels,” Kroplin says.
 “This vasodilation moves warm blood closer to the surface of our skin, the largest organ of our body, causing the entire body to feel warm or flushed — which in turn can trigger perspiration.”